RAF Kai Tak

-RAF Kai Tak was a Royal Air Force (RAF) station in Hong Kong, based at Kai Tak Airport.
-It was opened in 1927 and used for seaplanes.
+Royal Air Force Kai Tak or more commonly RAF Kai Tak is a former Royal Air Force station situated in Hong Kong, at Kai Tak Airport, Kowloon.
+It was established by the Royal Air Force (RAF) in 1927 and used for seaplanes.
 The RAF flight operated a few land based aircraft as well as having spare aircraft for naval units.